Economics Department, University of Houston

 Working Papers, Work-In-Progress, and Other Research Papers

-Sectoral Heterogeneity and the Gains from Trade (with R. Giri and H. Yilmazkuday), under review
+Sectoral Heterogeneity and the Gains from Trade (with R. Giri and H. Yilmazkuday), revision requested

 Accounting for Structural Change over Time: A Case Study of Three Middle Income Countries (with M. Sposi and J. Zhang)